Luke-Wolf/Decker/docs/design/Architecture.md

 Regardless of which kind of game modification, there will inevitably be conflicts with other mods.
 Luckily [LOOT](https://github.com/loot) exists for Bethesda games, however others will require manual intervention in the layering of the Union FS.

 If we wish to have mixed layers an additional conflict overlay can be added to force individual files to take precedence over other layers.

+mount -t overlay overlay -olowerdir=/lower1:/lower2:/lower3 /merged

 # Decker Architecture